SJTU-CMRLab/Dual_stage_NN/README.md

 The dual-stage network simultaneously reduces banding and flow artifacts in bSSFP cine imaging with a partial interpretability, sparing the need for sequence modification.
 The method can be easily deployed in a clinical setting to identify artifacts and improve cine image quality.

 # Requirements

 numpy==1.21.2

 opencv_python==4.5.1.48

 scipy==1.8.1

 torch==1.11.0

 torchvision==0.12.0

 # How to use
-Details of the codes are as follows:
+Details of the code are as follows:

 [VIstage_train.py](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/VIstage_train.py): To train VI stage firstly.